scotentSD/feedback/README.md

 We have added a very high level summary for each project to say what we Discovered or changed based on your feedback.

-## Broad generealisations from talking to lots of businesses
+## Broad generalisations from talking to lots of businesses
 - They are very time poor.
 - The smaller they are, the more time poor they get
 - Smaller businesses tend to have individuals performimg multiple roles